andlo/mycroft-skills-list-gitbook/skills/telegram-spam-skill.luke5sky.md

 ---
 description: A skill to connect a telegram bot to MyCroft.
-This will send you everything that is happening, if yo
+THIS SKILL IS NOT GETTING ANY UPDATES!
+This will se
 ---

 ### _telegram-spam-skill.luke5sky_